bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/division-raw-production.md

 Each division has a number that I call "Division raw production".
 This raw value is the division's production capability.
 Let's call it `RawProduction`.
 It's used for:

-- Calculate how much input material that we need.
-It's multiplied by input material's coefficient to find the required quantity of that input material.
+- Calculating how much input material that we need.
+It's multiplied by the input material's coefficient to find the required quantity of that input material.
-- Calculate how much material/product that division can produce.
+- Calculating how much material/product that division can produce.
 It's multiplied by `ProducibleFrac`. `ProducibleFrac` starts at 1 and is reduced if there are not enough input materials.

 For example, with Agriculture, if `RawProduction` is 1000, we need 500 units of Water and 200 units of Chemicals.
 With these input materials, we can produce 1000 units of Plants and 1000 units of Food.